sass/perl-libsass/README.md

-  --checkout-deps      Checkout submodules at linked commit (needs git repo) --get-versions       Show versions of all perl package (.pm) files --set-versions       Set versions of all perl package (.pm) files --skip-git           Do not try to use anything git related
+  --checkout-deps      Checkout submodules at linked commit (needs git repo) --get-versions       Show versions of all perl package (.pm) files --set-versions       Set versions of all perl package (.pm) files --patch-gcc44        Patch libsass for gcc44 compatibility --skip-git           Do not try to use anything git related

+  You may use environment variables to set any option Prefix them with `PSASS_` and write all in uppercase e.g. --native-watcher becomes PSASS_NATIVE_WATCHER
 ```

 Documentation